 Hall of Famer

-In 2006 at the age of 22, Chandra won the Olympic Gold medal in cross-country skiing and captured many hearts when she belted out the national anthem from the top step of the podium.
+In 2006 at the age of 22, Chandra won the Olympic gold medal in cross-country skiing and captured many hearts when she belted out the national anthem from the top step of the podium.
 On the start line of the 1.1 km sprint race final, the announcer on CBC pointed out her big smile, saying “this young lady is having a blast and showing it.”
-In her career she made 7 trips to the World Cup Podium, with two victories in 2008.
+In her career, she made seven trips to the World Cup podium, with two victories in 2008.

-In March 2014 she retired from ski racing after three Olympics and 13 years of international ski racing with the Canadian National Team.
-In 2016 she graduated from the University of Calgary executive MBA program.
+In March 2014 she retired from ski racing after three Olympics and 13 years of international ski racing with the Canadian cross country national team.
+In 2016, she graduated from the University of Calgary executive MBA program.

-Her main interests beyond Fast and Female (and pre-covid) consist of doing the following activities with friends and family: yoga, camping, dancing, reading, languages, eating seafood, concerts, and any kind of adventure in the mountains with her husband Jared, kids Kyla, Bruce and Margot and their dog, Stella.
-In August the family looks forward to welcoming their 4th baby.
-They currently live in NW Calgary.
+Chandra’s main interests consist of a variety of activities with friends and family: yoga, camping, dancing, reading, languages, eating seafood, concerts and any kind of adventure in the mountains with her husband Jared and children Kyla, Bruce and Margot, along with their dog, Stella.
+In August 2021 the family welcomed their fourth baby.

 - Three-time Olympian ( 2006, 2010 and 2014).

 - Gold medalist at the 2006 Olympics.
 Two-time World Cup champion.